r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 features particularly during installation.
 Rtools40 and earlier used a customized version of GNU tar, which did not need the `--force-local` options for drive letters to work.

+Note also: by setting `TAR` as above, the GNU `tar` from the present installation of Msys2 will be used.
+Some CRAN packages manage to modify `PATH` to include an incompatible Cygwin runtime, which causes tar to fail.
+This is something to avoid in packages.

 `MkRules.rules` expects Inno Setup in `C:/Program Files (x86)/Inno Setup 6`.
 If you have installed it into a different directory, specify it in